-Don’t you hate it when you call the cable company to do an install and they tell you they will be there between 9:00 and 5:00?
+Don’t you hate it when you call the cable company to do an install and they tell you they will be there next Tuesday between 9:00 and 5:00?
 Seriously, can’t they narrow it down any more than that?

 Well, let me tell you…

-Other weather events that affect our ability to work is snow, temperature, and wind.
-Snow isn’t always a matter of getting to the job, but seeing the ground when you are on the site.
+Other weather events that affect our ability to work are snow, temperature, and wind.
+Snow isn’t always a matter of getting to the job but seeing the ground when you are on the site.
 Extreme temperatures can cause many issues.
 Too cold, and the equipment freezes (not to mention it is hard to work when you are looking like the Michelin Tire Man); too hot, and the batteries die very quick.
 And then there is wind.
 When it is too windy, one cannot stand vertical easily to hold the rod plumb.
 When it is windy, you cannot work under trees as things tend to fall on your head.

 Finely, there is scheduling the people.
 Illness, vacations, and whatnot are always a factor, but moreover, we have to make a judgement call early in the morning regarding the weather and viability of working any particular day.
 We have to decide if the chances of work are worth the risk of paying a crew to sit in the truck all day and watching the rain fall.
 Labor is costly and we cannot pass the expense of non-productive days onto the clients.